-- 1. The Practical Life area helps children develop order, concentration, coordination, and independence in the care of self and the environment. - 2.
-The Sensorial area offers children a chance to develop their sensory acuteness with materials relating to color, size, shape, sound, smell and touch. - 3.
-Language Arts activities include pre-reading activities, vocabulary development and introduction to reading and writing. - 4.
-The Math area provides concrete and manipulative materials through which the children discover the meaning of quantity, gain an overview of the number system and learn mathematical operations. - 5.
-In Geography, History, Botany, and Zoology the children explore the physical, cultural, and natural worlds.
+- 1. The Practical Life area helps children develop order, concentration, coordination, and independence in caring for themselves and their environment. - 2.
+The Sensorial area offers children a chance to develop their sensory acuteness with materials relating to color, size, shape, sound, smell, and touch. - 3.
+Language Arts activities include pre-reading activities, vocabulary development, and introduction to reading and writing. - 4.
+The Math area provides concrete and manipulative materials through which the children discover the meaning of quantity, gain an overview of the number system, and learn mathematical operations. - 5.
+In Geography, History, Botany, and Zoology, the children explore the physical, cultural, and natural worlds.

-Also included are art, music, movement, performing arts, and foreign language.
-Communication, grace, courtesy, problem solving, and other social skills are integrated throughout the curriculum.
+Art, music, movement, performing arts, and foreign languages are also included.
+Communication, grace, courtesy, problem-solving, and other social skills are integrated throughout the curriculum.